Close

 • Students who are entitled to free school meals (FSM)

-• Student who have received free school meals in the last six years (FSM6)
+• Students who have received free school meals anytime since March 2018

-If you think your child may qualify for Pupil Premium assistance please complete the Free School Meals application form below.
+If you think your child may qualify for Pupil Premium under free school meals assistance please complete the Free School Meals application form below.

 Free School Meals application form